nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 A private 1-to-1 home tuition teacher that:

-1. has a need to manage a significant number of student contacts
+1. has a need to manage not more than 50 student contacts
 2. has a need to manage admin details of each student, namely, lesson fees and payment
 3. has a need to keep track of lesson details for each student
+4. teaches lessons anytime between 8am and 10pm, on any day of the week
-4. has a need to manage a busy schedule
+5. has a need to manage a busy schedule of not more than 50 lessons
-5. prefers desktop apps over other types
+6. prefers desktop apps over other types
-6. can type fast
+7. can type fast
-7. prefers typing to mouse interactions
+8. prefers typing to mouse interactions
-8. is reasonably comfortable using CLI apps
+9. is reasonably comfortable using CLI apps

 **Value proposition**: Use **TAB** to manage customer contacts and customer relationships faster than a typical mouse/GUI driven app. **TAB** effortlessly keeps track of large amounts of necessary